FLINT RIVER SHOAL BASS - CHATTAHOCHEE STRIPERS -

 Disparagingly dismissed by many anglers as a "trash" fish, the longnose gar is, in fact, a hard fighter that is more than willing to take a fly.
 And they are actually quite pretty fish, with leopard spots, opalescent scales and pinkish tails.
-If these fish don't get your adrenaline pumping, you're probably better off just grabbing your laptop and playing a game or two at www.Partypoker.com
+If these fish don't get your adrenaline pumping, you're probably better off just grabbing your phone and checking your mail!

 The problem with gar is that their mouth is mainly bone and teeth and even the sharpest hook will seldom penetrate.
 The solution is the rope fly, tied with nothing but some slightly unbraided nylon rope and maybe a little flash.
 The gar mouths the fly and the nylon becomes tangled in its fine teeth.
 Resist the temptation to set the hook - give the fish slack immediately and let him shake his head several times before you tighten up.